 - witch hat (find one at a dollar store)

 - metal stake (at least 5 feet tall or at least 2 foot taller than you’re stacked plastic jack o’ lanterns)

 Customize your Glowing Jack O’ Lantern totem by using more or less plastic jack o’ lantern buckets, other hats, more lights, or line several totems in a row.

-How to make a Glowing Plastic Jack O’ Lantern Totem
+How to Make a Glowing Plastic Jack O’ Lantern Totem

-Decide where the glowing plastic jack o’ lantern totem will stand and pound you’re stake into the ground.
+Decide where the glowing plastic jack o’ lantern totem will stand and pound the stake into the ground.
 Since the totem is lightweight, about 1 foot into the ground should do it.
 Leave about 1 foot of the stake to be above the stacked jack o’ lanterns to help hold the hat on.